r04chy/r04chy.github.io/about.md

 permalink: /about/
 ---

-Disgruntled Yorkshire sysadmin/network engineer and consultant who used to own/run an MSP, drinks copious quantities of beer, runs quite long distances, listen to loud music and read a lot of sci-fi (not all at the same time).

-Co-organiser of the Leeds Defcon Group, DC151
+Yorkshire based sysadmin/network engineer and consultant.
+Occassional conference goon and co(dis)organiser of DC151, the Leeds Defcon Group <a href="https://dc151.org">DC151</a>

 ### Contact me
 [roachy ['at'] roachy.net]